scmschmidt/simple_deployment/modules/simple_aws/README.md

   An example can be found in the modules directory.

-  The idea to use a mapping instead of the provider identifiers is to provide a way to have common identifiers for all providers.
-  For example It would be possible to use always a size of 'medium' or an image  of 'sles12_sp1' which get translated to the correct identifiers for AWS, Azure and libvirt.
+  Having a mapping allows the usage of the same identifier with all three modules.
+The mapping resolves them into the correct names for AWS, Azure and libvirt.

 * `keymap` (optional)